-Research shows that the great majority of those who attempt suicide give some warning signs, verbal or behavior, of their intent to kill themselves in the final weeks leading up to the act.
+Research shows that the great majority of those who attempt suicide give some warning signs, verbal or behavioral, of their intent to kill themselves in the final weeks leading up to the act.
 The more warning signs, the greater the risk.

 If a person talks about: